Gulf AI deals mark a new era for AI diplomacy

 Subscribe to Diplo's Blog

 Trump’s Middle East approach proves this concept has turned into real political action.
-By departing from restrictive export policies and instead building strategic AI partnerships, the U.S. has transformed the Gulf into a third global AI hub alongside America and China.
+By departing from restrictive export policies and instead building strategic AI partnerships, the US has transformed the Gulf into a third global AI hub alongside America and China.
 This development is poised to change the global tech scene.
 This is not just economic cooperation, but strategic alliance-building through technology.
-Saudi Arabia’s commitment to AI infrastructure, the UAE’s massive data center projects, and Qatar’s quantum computing ventures represent calculated moves to integrate these nations into the U.S.-led tech ecosystem while countering China’s “Digital Silk Road” influence in the region.
+Saudi Arabia’s commitment to AI infrastructure, the UAE’s massive data center projects, and Qatar’s quantum computing ventures represent calculated moves to integrate these countries into the US-led tech ecosystem while countering China’s “Digital Silk Road” influence in the region.

-President Donald Trump and Saudi Crown Prince Mohammed bin Salman speak during a meeting at the Royal Palace in Riyadh, Saudi Arabia on May 13, 2025.
+US President Donald Trump and Saudi Crown Prince Mohammed bin Salman speak during a meeting at the Royal Palace in Riyadh, Saudi Arabia on May 13, 2025.

 The global response

 Trump’s Middle East deals have triggered responses that further demonstrate how central AI diplomacy has become in modern international relations.
 China has accelerated its AI partnerships with developing countries around the world, using its advanced AI models and extensive IT infrastructure to offer alternative technological paths.
 Meanwhile, Russia has strategically used the expanded BRICS bloc—which now includes Egypt, Ethiopia, Indonesia, Iran, and the UAE to build parallel AI ecosystems through their AI Study Group and Alliance network.
 Russia promotes its AI Code of Ethics and projects $350-600 billion in AI-driven value by 2030.
-Even Europe, traditionally focused on AI regulation, has intensified its diplomatic outreach to promote its “human-centric AI” governance model, embodied by the EU AI Act, internationally
+Even Europe, traditionally focused on AI regulation, has intensified its diplomatic outreach to promote its “human-centric AI” governance model, embodied by the EU AI Act, internationally.

 These developments aren’t happening in isolation.
 They show how AI capabilities and partnerships have become as crucial to diplomatic strategy as traditional military or economic alliances.
 We are witnessing the emergence of “AI blocs” that will likely define geopolitical alignments for the coming decades.

-What this means for international relations?
+What does this mean for international relations?

 The maturation of AI diplomacy signals three critical developments.
 First, being a tech leader now gives countries more diplomatic power in ways we haven’t seen since the space race.
 Second, AI partnerships are becoming the new basis for strategic alliances, possibly changing how countries work together.
-Third, nations that fail to develop coherent AI diplomatic strategies risk being left behind as technology becomes more important in international relations.
+Third, countries that fail to develop coherent AI diplomatic strategies risk being left behind as technology becomes more important in international relations.

 This transformation also highlights that AI diplomacy works in two ways.
 Countries need to create rules for how AI is developed and used globally, while also using AI as a tool to advance their own diplomatic goals.
 Countries now must handle both of these aspects effectively if they intend to maintain their international influence.